 Assessing the Accuracy of Tumor Bed Biopsies in Predicting Pathologic ResponseStatus: open

-A Phase II Trial Assessing the Accuracy of Tumor Bed Biopsies in Predicting Pathologic Response in Patients with Clinical/Radiologic Complete Response after Neoadjuvant Chemotherapy in Order to Explore the Feasibility of Breast Conserving Treatment without Surgery
+17-149 - Phase 2 Trial Assessing the Accuracy of Tumor Bed Biopsies in Predicting Pathologic Response in Patients w/ Clinical/Radiologic Complete Response After Neoadjuvant Chemotherapy in Order to Explore the Feasibility of Breast Conserving Treatment without Surgery

 Treatment for Breast Cancer